 Teaching is an auspicious opportunity to learn.
 My gratitude for all my formal teachers as well as all who show up on their mats beside me, grows with each passing season.
 Offering what I’ve digested as a student to my community is an honor I find deeply satisfying.
 These offerings span from the 8 limbs of Yoga, anatomy and self-care as an LMT of 16 years, healing from injuries, pregnancy and, of course, grief.

 I cherish humor and exploring poses with playfulness.
-My hope is that each practice offers ease, effort, rest and reflection so we depart feeling integrated and refreshed.
+I’ve found both restorative and alignment focused practice shift my perspective from witnessing my tendencies, to being challenged to find my fringes, and fully relaxing.
+My hope is that each practice offers an infusion of ease, effort, rest and reflection so we depart feeling integrated and refreshed.